AbbyJiayuanLI/cs231n-lecture-notes/README.md

 # cs231n-lecture-notes
 This is the collection of my notes on the course [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/) from Stanford University.

 Notes are based on my summary and lecture materials.
 Some points are omitted due to time limitation.
-For detail notes, you may refer to [CS231n-2017-Summary](https://github.com/mbadry1/CS231n-2017-Summary).
+For detail notes, you may refer to [CS231n-2017-Summary](https://github.com/mbadry1/CS231n-2017-Summary) by [mbadry1](https://github.com/mbadry1).

 ## Content
 * [1.
 Introduction](#1-introduction)